Inclement Weather Policy

 Campus closure: In the rare event of a severe storm – one that will clearly create conditions that pose a risk to the safety of all – we will initiate a closure.
-In the case of a closure, whole facilities will be closed, but there will be limited dining services and on campus Student Affairs staff who can provide a level of support to students.
+In the case of a closure, whole facilities will be closed, but there will be limited dining services and on campus Student Student Engagement staff who can provide a level of support to students.
 Campus Safety will remain available.

 Essential personnel: As mentioned above, these are employees who are drawn from Administration, Zorn Dining Commons, Student Center, Mason Library, Recreation Center, Network Services, Campus Safety, Physical Plant, and Custodial Services, and are determined by the area Principal Administrator.